SanVerhavert/eyeRead/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Updated the Description field in DESCRIPTION to
-** include some more details on the package functionalitiy usefullness
+** include some more details on the package functionality and usefullness

 * Removed the \dontrun{}